 The Entrepreneurs’ Programme

-This Federal Government initiative assists small and medium-sized business owners to increase their productivity and competitiveness through funding and access to a national network of expert advisers and facilitators.
+The Entrepreneurs' Programme is a Federal Government initiative that assists small and medium-sized business owners to increase their productivity and competitiveness through funding and access to a national network of expert advisers and facilitators.
 Business incubators with an international focus and high innovation potential can also apply for financial support.
 Applications are ongoing.

-Startups and SME’s keen to partner with Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO) in research activities can receive up to $50,000 in matched funding to help them further develop and grow their business.
+The CSIRO Kick-Start provides opportunity for Startups and SME’s that are keen to partner with Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO) in research activities and receive up to $50,000 in matched funding to help them further develop and grow their business.
 To be eligible, companies have to be registered in Australia for GST, have an annual turnover of less than $1.5 million and have been registered as a company for less than three years.

 Austrade Landing Pad